jenkaplan/ConnectThree/README.md

 ![Wireframe](https://i.imgur.com/JiAV4vF.jpg)

 ## MVP
--Create a game where when you click on a column, the player goes to the bottom most cell in the column.
+- Create a game where when you click on a column, the player goes to the bottom most cell in the column.
--Get it to switch players.
+- Get it to switch players.
--Create function to show what player won.
+- Create function to show what player won.
--At first I wanted an H2 to say who's turn it is and who won, but then I decided to do an alert so it could trigger the Make It Rain and the song.
+- At first I wanted an H2 to say who's turn it is and who won, but then I decided to do an alert so it could trigger the Make It Rain and the song.

 ## Unsolved Problems
--I would like to have Putin and Trump drop down.
+- I would like to have Putin and Trump drop down.
--I'm not happy with how the images look.
+- I'm not happy with how the images look.
 I would like to get a friend to create better images.